gabrielhounds/snow-particles/README.md

 # Snow-Particles

 Dom based snow particle animation class.
-Create festive snowfall inside any element you want!
-Anytime of year!
+Create festive snowfall inside any element!
 Climate change is no concern!
-You can be indoors or outdoors.

-The goal was to create a responsive but lightweight reusable DOM based particle system for snowfall with an emphasis on simulated depth with parallax motion and depth of field blur.
-Since this is DOM based, as opposed to canvas or webGL, you are going to inject several hundred ```<div>``` elements into your document.
+The goal was to create a responsive, lightweight and reusable DOM based particle system for snowfall with an emphasis on simulated depth with parallax motion and depth of field blur.
+Since this uses the DOM you are going to inject several hundred ```<div>``` elements into your document.
 This may not be appropriate for your project.

 Here's an example in [Sparkfow](https://bit.ly/2RITRb9)